Learn how to become a Gwinnett FirefighterRead More

-On March 22, 2017, Gwinnett County Department of Fire and Emergency Services received Accredited Agency status with the Center for Public Safety Excellence (CPSE).
+On March 22, 2022, the Center for Public Safety Excellence (CPSE) awarded Gwinnett County Fire and Emergency Services with the designation of accredited agency for the second time.
+The department was first accredited in March 2017.
 This prestigious recognition was given for meeting the criteria of the Commission on Fire Accreditation International’s (CFAI) voluntary self-assessment and accreditation program.
 The department was also commended by the CFAI Committee for its innovative programs and services.

 The accreditation process examines past, present, and future service levels, including internal performance.
 The department submits the Annual Compliance Report each February based on accreditation cycle.
 The CFAI is dedicated to assisting agencies throughout the world to provide continuous quality improvement and enhancement of service delivery.
 The department’s accreditation is valid for five years.

-On September 16, 2011, the Committee on Accreditation of Allied Health Education Programs (CAAHEP) awarded the Gwinnet County Department of Fire and Emergency Services with accreditation for the Emergency Medical Technician-Paramedic Program.
-CAAHEP is the largest programmatic accreditor in the health sciences field and accredits over 2000 educational programs in 28 health science occupations.
+On September 16, 2011, the Committee on Accreditation of Allied Health Education Programs (CAAHEP) awarded the Gwinnett County Department of Fire and Emergency Services with accreditation for the Emergency Medical Technician-Paramedic Program.
+CAAHEP is the largest programmatic accreditor in the health sciences field and accredits over 2200 educational programs in 32 health science occupations.
 The Gwinnett County Department of Fire and Emergency Services’ Emergency Medical Technician-Paramedic program was judged by CAAHEP to be in compliance with nationally established standards.

 When an institution or program is accredited, it has demonstrated that they meet the standards set by the organization representing the academic community and professionals.
 To maintain accreditation the institution or program must undergo a similar review on a regular basis.
 Typically accreditation reviews are conducted every five years.

-In a continued commitment to the citizens of Gwinnett County, the department has worked diligently over the last five years to exceed standards set forth by CAAHEP which resulted in a successful reaccreditation process on July 21, 2016.
-The next reaccreditation will occur in 2021 and the department is committed to the continuous enhancement of its programs and educational standards.
+In a continued commitment to the citizens of Gwinnett County, the department has worked diligently to maintain standards set forth by CAAHEP which resulted in a successful reaccreditation process on July 21, 2016.
+The next reaccreditation will occur in 2023 and the department is committed to the continuous enhancement of its programs and educational standards.